Privacy Policy for Antidoteʼs Sites and Applications

 Username and password — The primary user also chooses a username and password when creating the account.
 Users under 16 years of age cannot change their username or password; only the primary user can make these changes.

-When using one of the Applications, it is possible to add a word that is not recognized by Antidote to a personal dictionary, to create personalized word lists or to create lists of favourites for quick access to dictionary entries or guide articles.
-The interface of the Applications allows you to edit or remove entries added to one of these lists.
+When using one of the Applications, it is possible to add a word that is not recognized by Antidote to a personal dictionary, to add a custom rule for a word or a string, to create your own settings or to create lists of favourites for quick access to dictionary entries or guide articles.
+The Applications’ interfaces allow you to edit or remove customizations.
 You can export this content in a structured, commonly used, machine-readable and interoperable format.
 If your subscription grants you the right to use the Applications on more than one device, a service allows you to synchronize this data across all your devices.

 2.1.5.
 Communication